DPU Administrative Services

 On March 8, 2016, the DPU adopted regulations that permit the filing of certain documents in electronic format pursuant to the DPU’s interim Electronic Filing Guidelines.
 On March 4, 2020, the DPU issued final Electronic Filing Guidelines (D.P.U.
 15-184-A).

-As part of this decision, the Department implemented standard Ground Rules to be used in adjudicatory proceedings (Standard Ground Rules).
+As part of this decision, the DPU implemented standard ground rules to be used in adjudicatory proceedings (Standard Ground Rules).
 Please note that the standard Ground Rules are occasionally updated to reflect changes in our administrative processes.

 For more information about the specific ground rules for an individual docket, contact the hearing officer assigned to the case.
 The name of the hearing officer can be found by going to the File Room and typing in the docket number.